fluxbb/docs/developer/actions.md

 }
 ```

-The `run()` method should do three things: Handle user input, pass it to the domain layer and return a response.
+The `run()` method should do three things: Handle user input, pass it to the domain layer and return response data.